philterd/philter/README.md

 ```
 curl -k "https://localhost:8080/api/filter" --data "George Washington lives in 90210 and his SSN was 123-45-6789." -H "Content-type: text/plain"
 ```

+You can also access the UI at http://localhost:9000.

 ## License